About Beef liver

 Category Overview

-Red meats are a great source of protein and lysine but they also contain more fat and cholesterol than poultry or fish.
+Red meats are a decent source of protein and lysine but they also contain more fat and cholesterol than poultry or fish.
 Red meats can help prevent or treat herpes outbreaks as lysine can block the activity of arginine.
 Red meats also contain zinc iron and vitamin B12 which are essential for immune function and nerve health.
 Beef and pork are some of the red meats that have more lysine than arginine with almost as much as poultry.
-Despite this red meats should be consumed in moderation as they can increase the risk of cardiovascular diseases and some cancers.Surprisingly, bovine herpesvirus 1 is a form of herpes that cows can contract.
+Despite this red meats should be consumed in moderation as they can increase the risk of cardiovascular diseases and some cancers.Believe it or not, bovine herpesvirus 1 is a form of herpes that cows can contract.
 This virus, however, is species-specific and does not affect humans.

 This means that you can enjoy beef (or any other type of meat) without any apprehensions about catching herpes.